-Boating and Alcohol: The Laws
+Boating and Alcohol Laws in Alaksa

-It is illegal in the state of Alaska to operate any boat while under the influence of alcohol, an inhalant, controlled substances, or any combination thereof.
+Boating and alcohol laws in Alaska stipulate that it is illegal in the state of Alaska to operate any boat while under the influence of alcohol, an inhalant, controlled substances, or any combination thereof.

 In Alaska, a person is considered to be under the influence/intoxicated if: